ElisStaaf/tsh/README.rst

    :alt: Language = Rust
    :target: https://github.com/ElisStaaf/tsh

-Tuple SHell is a minimal shell for linux written in rust!
+Turtle SHell is a minimal shell for linux written in rust!
 It can do some things, and it also includes some colours to brainwash you into thinking:

     "Wait!
 Even if I had a terrible experience with this shell,